MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_adhocprotectionrequirederror.md

 ---
-title: class mip::AdhocProtectionRequiredError
+title: class AdhocProtectionRequiredError
-description: Documents the mip::adhocprotectionrequirederror class of the Microsoft Information Protection (MIP) SDK.
+description: Documents the adhocprotectionrequirederror::undefined class of the Microsoft Information Protection (MIP) SDK.
 author: BryanLa
 ms.service: information-protection
 ms.topic: reference
 ms.author: bryanla
-ms.date: 02/14/2020
+ms.date: 04/16/2020
 ---

-# class mip::AdhocProtectionRequiredError
+# class AdhocProtectionRequiredError
 Adhoc protection should be set to complete the action on the file.

 ## Summary